What You Need to Know About Electrical Muscle Stimulation Training

 The machine will generate a mild electrical pulse that will feel like a buzzing in the nine major muscle groups covered by the electrodes, but it is not painful.
 Working against the pulse should feel hard, like you are moving through molasses or mud.
 During your workout your trainer will continually assess how hard you are working and ask for feedback to determine if you can take more resistance.
 Each workout is infinitely customizable to your own personal fitness goals.

 You’ll take a water break half way through and finish your 15 minute workout.
-Your trainer will help you get out of the EMS suit and you can choose to shower before changing back into street clothes.
+Your trainer will help you get out of the EMS suit and you’ll change back into street clothes.
 The entire process takes about 30 – 35 minutes.

 Tracking Your Progress With The InBody™